uboslinux/ubos-docs/sphinx/developers/site-json.rst

 The easiest way of creating a Site JSON file is with the ``createsite`` command::

-   > sudo ubos-admin createsite -n
+   > sudo ubos-admin createsite -n -o newsite.json

 (The ``-n`` flag will only generate and print the Site JSON and not deploy the site)